Vojtik1112/MyPage/README.md

 - `index.html`: The main HTML file for the webpage.
 - `style.css`: The CSS file for styling the webpage.
+- `script.js`: The main JavaScript file (navigation, theme, audio, panel, preloader).
-- `script.js`: The JavaScript file for adding interactivity.
+- `tesseract.js`: The JavaScript file for the Three.js Tesseract animation.
 - `assets/`: Contains images, fonts, and other assets (like `favicon.png`, `song.mp3`).
 - `projects/`: Contains subdirectories for individual projects (`project1`, `project2`, `project3`).